trevor-leon/trevor-leon.github.io/_posts/2023-06-25-enhancement-two.md

 ...
 ```

 In my Kotlin Login application, both usernames and passwords were checked for their respective patterns.
 Passwords must have an uppercase and lowercase letter, a number, and a symbol, and be at least ten characters long.
+If the user input does not meet these requirements, the text will be reset, and the user will be notified of input errors.

 ### [LoginViewModel.kt](https://github.com/trevor-leon/CS-499-Kotlin-Login/blob/master/app/src/main/java/com/example/kotlinlogin/ui/login/LoginViewModel.kt)